Introduction to Chetki

 The term chetki (четки) translates literally to rosary or prayer rope, including both Christian and Islamic styles.
 But as the story goes, prisoners in Russian jails have historically been prohibited from carrying them due to their potential use as weapons.
 However, the linear, short style of chetki have been permitted in prisons.
 With idle time to pass, the flipping of chetki became common, and secular models designed with flipping in mind have proliferated, often sporting engraved "tattoos" matching those of their owners, or other images of significance.
 Over time, the manipulation of perekidnye (flipping) chetki (перекидные четки) has developed into an art in its own right, and the secular embodiments of the beads designed purely for flipping have begun to proliferate.

-Aroundsquare's line of perekidnye chetki, beginning with the "pozvonoks", introduces our contemporary take on this intriguing tool, with a clean and minimalist design focused on playability.
+Aroundsquare's line of perekidnye chetki, beginning with the "pozvonoks", and followed by the "remeshoks" brings our contemporary take on this intriguing tool, with clean and minimalist designs focused on playability.
 The feel will be familiar to begleri players, but the mechanics actually have a lot in common with balisong flipping as well.
-They fit comfortbaly in the pocket and offer a fresh approach to exercising the fingers, sharpening the focus, and passing time.
-Check out our intro video to see them in action.
+They fit comfortably in the pocket and offer a fresh approach to exercising the fingers, sharpening the focus, and passing time.